hookdeck/hookdeck-go-sdk/README.md

 ## Known Gaps
 Fern's Go SDK generator is currently in beta and we are working on the following features to improve the generated SDK:
 1. Docs: The SDK will embed any docs defined in your OpenAPI within the SDK itself
-2. First-class support for default URL: Rather than having the client specify `https://api.hookdeck.com`, this will be the default behavior in the SDK.

 ## Beta status